evidence-dev/evidence/sites/docs/pages/components/data/big-value/index.md

 ---
 title: Big Value
+description: Display a large value standalone, and optionally include a comparison and a sparkline.
 sidebar_position: 1
 queries:
 - orders_with_comparisons.sql
 ---

-Big Value displays a large value, and can be configured to include a comparison and a sparkline.
+Use big values to display a large value standalone, and optionally include a comparison and a sparkline.

 <DocTab>
     <div slot='preview'>